You have 3 conda download options:

 Do not want to individually install each of the packages you want to use.

-Wish to use a curated and vetted set of packages.
+Wish to use a set of packages curated and vetted for interoperability and usability.

 Choose Miniconda if you: